garethjohnsdesign/bristol-comedy-garden-2017/README.md

-# Brighton Comedy Garden
+# Bristol Comedy Garden

-Website for Brighton Comedy Garden.
-Please go to [https://www.brightoncomedygarden.co.uk](https://www.brightoncomedygarden.co.uk) in case you want to take a look at the website.
+Website for Bristol Comedy Garden.
+Please go to [https://www.bristolcomedygarden.co.uk](https://www.bristolcomedygarden.co.uk) in case you want to take a look at the website.

 * * *